f4hpu/tda_bridge/README.md

 # tda_bridge

-This repository contains a [KiCAD 6.0.9](https://www.kicad.org/) project for an electronic board (hardware).
+This repository contains a [KiCAD 6.0.9](https://www.kicad.org/) project for an electronics board (hardware).

 This electonics board is a bridgeable audio stereo amplifier, based on a pair of TDA7293 chips.